phn/pytpm/doc/overview.rst

 Source files and SWIG interface
 -------------------------------

-The source code for PyTPM can be found at http://github.com/phn/pytpm.

 The TPM source code is present in the directory *src/tpm*, and was obtained from the source distribution of the coords_ package, which is